syncfusion-content/javascript-docs/js/Maps/Map-Elements.md

 ### Toggle Legend

-You can enable or disable this property by setting [`toggleVisibility`](../api/ejmap#members:layers-legendsettings-togglevisibility) property in legend settings.
-Then, you can toggle the shapes or bubbles by clicking on the corresponding legend item and the default value of toggleVisibility is **false**.
+ You can toggle the shapes or bubbles by clicking on the corresponding legend item by using the property [`toggleVisibility`](../api/ejmap#members:layers-legendsettings-togglevisibility) in legendSettings.
+Its default value is **false**.

 {% highlight javascript %}